IM-144 • Technique: Bending Strings

 • Example 1 shows a semitone bend on the 2nd string.
 Make sure you play each note for a whole beat.
 You will pick the note four times in total!

 • Example 2 shows a tone bend.
 Make sure you get it in tune!

 • Examples 3 and 4 both show similar exercises but high up the neck.
 It is important to play these exercises on ALL string and in low, middle and high registers, meaning around the 5th fret, around the 10th fret and above the 15th fret.

 If you need to ask a question about this lesson - there is a topic set up specifically to help you with this lesson.
 To help you find it easily you can click the following link and it will take you right the topic.
 You'll be able to see questions that other people had and ask your own questions!
 Hopefully one of the very helpful members of our community will be there to help you soon, I do go there and answer stuff too - but there are just too many questions for me to answer alone!

 Justin's Intermediate Guitar Method - Foundation Stages 1-5 DVD

-The 5 x DVD set for the Intermediate Foundation series comes with all the free lessons you are using now PLUS 3 DVD ONLY lessons for each stage, nearly 2.5 hours of extra material for you to be as good as you can be, as fast as possible.
+The 5 x DVD set for the Intermediate Foundation series comes with all the free Intermediate Foundation lessons found on the web site PLUS 3 DVD ONLY lessons for each stage, nearly 2.5 hours of extra material to help you to be as good as you can be, as fast as possible.
 Check out the main Intermediate Foundation page for the list of bonus lessons on each stage!

 Sales of the DVDs allow me to keep the majority of the content free, so I hope will support the growth of this site too, for those that can't afford to buy stuff! :)